On this page

 - HSP421 Interoception support plan (DOC 170KB)

-That National Organisation for Fetal Alcohol Syndrome Disorder NOFASD Australia is an independent not-for-profit charitable organisation funded by the Australian Government Department of Health.
+That National Organisation for Fetal Alcohol Spectrum Disorder (NOFASD) is an independent not-for-profit charitable organisation funded by the Australian Government Department of Health.
 They are the national peak organisation representing the interests of individuals and families living with Fetal Alcohol Spectrum Disorders (FASD).
 NOFASD also operates a National help line for families 1800 860 613.

 FASD Australia Hub is a website developed by an alliance of organisations working to provide a 'one stop shop' for information, tools and resources that are current and evidence based.